Indiana limestone

-Indiana limestone — also known as Bedford limestone in the building trade — has long been an economically important building material, particularly for monumental public structures.
+Indiana limestone (also known as Bedford limestone) is a form of limestone used as a building material, particularly for monumental public structures.
+Some 35 of the 50 state capitol buildings in the United States are made of Indiana limestone, as are the Empire State Building, Biltmore Estate, the Pentagon and National Cathedral in Washington, D.C..

 Indiana limestone is a more common term for Salem Limestone, a geological formation primarily quarried in south central Indiana, USA, between the cities of Bloomington and Bedford.
 It has been called the best quarried limestone in the United States.

 Indiana limestone, like all limestone, is a rock primarily formed of calcium carbonate.
 It was deposited over millions of years as marine fossils decomposed at the bottom of a shallow inland sea which covered most of the present-day Midwestern United States during the Mississippian Period.

 History

 Native Americans were the first people to discover limestone in Indiana.
 Not long after they arrived, American settlers used this rock around their windows and doors and for memorials around the towns.
 The first quarry was started in 1827, and by 1929 Hoosier quarries yielded 12,000,000 ft3 (340,000 cubic meters) of usable stone.
 The expansion of the railroads brought great need for limestone to build bridges and tunnels and Indiana was the place to get it.

 American architecture of the late 19th and early 20th century included a lot of limestone detail work on buildings, but as architectural styles changed, so did the demand for limestone.
 Indiana limestone was officially designated as the state stone of Indiana by the Indiana General Assembly in 1971.
 With the Arab Oil Embargo of 1973, the price of alternative building materials skyrocketed so Indiana limestone reemerged as an energy-efficient building material.